rust-gamedev/rust-gamedev.github.io/content/news/040/index.md

 ![godot-rust GDExtension](godot-rust-gdextension.png)

 godot-rust ([GitHub][gd-github], [Discord][gd-discord], [Twitter][gd-twitter])
 is a Rust library that provides bindings for the Godot engine.
-Just this month, we also opened a [Mastodon account][gd-mastodon] to share development info.
+Just this month, a [Mastodon account][gd-mastodon] was opened to share development info.

 November brings the long-awaited GDExtension binding, enabling access to Godot 4 features from Rust.
 Still in an early experimental phase, it is already